 3. Decide on how you work

 Once you understand yourself, you’ll plan your lifestyle in a way that suits you.
-This will allow you to do your remote work in a satisfying way and avoid loneliness.
+This will allow you to do your remote work satisfyingly and avoid loneliness.
 Individuals are different.
-This means that there will be variations to when we work and how we work.
+This means that there will be variations in when we work and how we work.

 But other individuals hate that kind of ‘schedule.’
 It’s too rigid and stiffens them.
 They started working remotely to avoid that ‘office’ lifestyle.
 Someone like this will have a haphazard sleeping and waking time.
 They sleep when they like and wake up when they like.
 What’s important to them is getting the job done, regardless.

 The variation on how to work will vary among individuals.
 How you choose to work in a day is dependent on you—but adding modifications to your workday includes the when, where, and how can help you fight loneliness.

 4. Become a member of an online community